 #7 Improving Quality

-By using your CMS software to allow everyone to post to your site, you are likely to see a decline in the quality and accuracy of the site content.
+By using your CMS software to allow everyone to post to your site, you are likely to see a decline in the quality, accuracy, and ADA compliance of the site content.
 But, if you narrow the input to only a few trained staff members, your content will be sparse and your website uninformative.
 They just won’t have all the knowledge to keep the site current.
 There is a better choice and you can get the best of both worlds.
 You can have lots of current and informative content, posted in a manner that keeps the high quality you must maintain.
 School websites are your primary communications tool and often the first impression people have of your school.
 So, quality matters.

 #8 ADA Website Accessibility Compliance